kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 # Chapter 2: Sending Some Messages, Using Some Tools

-This chapter assumes you've completed the steps outlined in [Chapter 1](./my_first_app/chapter_1) to construct your dev environment or otherwise have a basic Uqbar app open in your code editor of choice.
+This chapter assumes you've completed the steps outlined in [Chapter 1](./chapter_1.md) to construct your dev environment or otherwise have a basic Uqbar app open in your code editor of choice.
-You should also be actively running an Uqbar test node such that you can quickly compile and test your code!
+You should also be actively running an Uqbar node ([live](../login.md) or [fake](./chapter_1.md#booting-a-fake-uqbar-node)) such that you can quickly compile and test your code!
 Tight feedback loops when building: very important.

-## Starting from scratch
+## Starting from Scratch

 If you want to hit the ground running, you can take the template code or the [chess tutorial](../chess_app/start.md) and start hacking away.
-Here, we'll start from scratch and explain every line of boilerplate.
+Here, you'll start from scratch and learn about every line of boilerplate.

 The last chapter explained packages, the package manifest, and metadata.
 Every package contains one or more processes, which are the actual Wasm programs that will run on a node.